pymanopt/pymanopt/README.md

 ## Installation
 ### Dependencies
-This package depends on python 2.7.*, numpy, scipy and (theano or autograd).
+This package is compatible with Python 2.7 and Python 3.3+, and depends on numpy, scipy and (theano or autograd).
 Instructions for installing numpy, scipy and theano on different operating systems can be found [here](http://deeplearning.net/software/theano/install.html), for installing autograd [here](https://github.com/HIPS/autograd#how-to-install).